A palpable sense of urgency travels with Towson State.

 "For the third time in four years, Boyd is going to be playing against North Carolina.
 We've gotten experience against that accelerated type of competition, and the players know what has to be done."

-Waller's roster spot was taken by Terrance Alexander, The Evening Sun's Player of the Year for Dunbar last season, and Truax said the Tigers never have begun a campaign this strategically advanced.
+Waller's roster spot was taken by Terrance Alexander, the consensus area Player of the Year for Dunbar last season, and Truax said the Tigers never have begun a campaign this strategically advanced.

 Their savvy begins with Boyd, a 6-foot-2 senior from Walbrook who was the ECC Player of the Year.
 He should get the school record for career assists next week, and if he can duplicate last season's 20.7 average, he also would become Towson State's all-time leading scorer.